 Pet Owners encouraged to keep rabbits safe Northern Sydney Regional Rabbit Control Program RHDV-K5 virus release

-Owners of domestic rabbits are being encouraged to vaccinate their pet rabbit or take actions to keep them safe as a regional feral rabbit control program gets underway in northern Sydney in late February 2017 through to the end of March 2017...read more
+Owners of domestic rabbits are being encouraged to vaccinate their pet rabbit or take actions to keep them safe as a regional feral rabbit control program gets underway in northern Sydney in mid to late October 2017...read more

 NEW: Report Fox Sightings in Lane Cove and northern Sydney region to FOXSCAN

 Council invites residents to report their fox sightings to assist with fox control in the region.

 Australia's native plants and animals adapted to life on an isolated continent over millions of years.
 Ever since European settlement our native species have had to compete with a whole new range of introduced animals.
 These new pressures have also caused a major impact on our country's soil and waterways.
 With an ever growing human population and development of land, the bushland reserves we have left are even more important for our native plants and animals to survive in.